billyl1116/sep11-freedom-project/tool/learning-log.md

 })
 ```

-when enemy move it will entry idle state after awaiting
+when enemy move enemy will move to player's postition if they are still alive and it will entry `idle` state after awaiting.